Importance and applicability

 while archaeology has arisen only recently.
 Even

-within a civilisation that is literate at some
+within a civilization that is literate at some

 levels, many important human practices are not